statikbe/laravel-filament-flexible-content-blocks/README.md

 - support content translations
 - provide a start set of content blocks for most general requirements

+## Upgrade to v1

+If you need to upgrade to v1.0.0 it is **IMPORTANT** to [read the upgrade guide thoroughly](./UPGRADE.md), because the data model of the content blocks has changed and needs to be upgraded via a command.

 ## Installation

 You can install the package via composer: